 My research operates across a range of disciplines, most prominently those of cinema studies, communications, visual culture, philosophy and aesthetics, but despite this variety it is underpinned by common theoretical interest in theories of temporality.
 One of the key aims of my published worked is to explore the relationship between media types – principally visual media – in terms of their temporal differences.
 This has led to an examination of how movement is constituted in communication and forms the basis for understanding the affordances of each medium.
 Theories of corporeality and affect form an important part of recent research into time and movement and in future research this will be mapped onto digital technologies.

-Published articles explore a range of topics including Bergson’s vitalism, cinema and foreseeability, time and recognition, the durational limits of affect, futurism, 9/11 comics and the implied movement in still images.
-The latter involves the analysis of the structural properties of comic books and graphic novels.
-He is currently working on a series of articles that explore the relationship between processual theories of time, aesthetics and narrative.
-This involves the examination of the importance of rates of change in understanding how the visual surface is conceived in different media.
+Published articles explore a range of topics including Bergson’s vitalism, cinema and foreseeability, time and recognition, communicating affect, futurism, modern dance and the implied movement in still images.
+I am currently working on a book that explores the relationship between processual theories of time and aesthetics and involves the examination of the importance of rates of change in understanding how the visual surface is constituted in different media.

 PhD: Bordering Duration: The Shifting Surfaces of Materiality and Corporeality in Bergson’s Writings on Science.
 2004.

 Honours: Taking the Comic out of Comic Books.
 1992